onflow/ccf/ccf_specs.md

 - CBOR data items MUST be well-formed and valid as defined in RFC 8949.
 For example, CBOR text strings MUST contain valid UTF-8.
 As an exception, RFC 8949 requirements for CBOR maps are not applicable because CCF does not use CBOR maps.

-- CCF encodings MUST comply with specifications in "CCF Specified in CDDL Notation" section of this document.
+- CCF encodings MUST comply with specifications in the "CCF Specified in CDDL Notation" section of this document.

 - `composite-type.id` MUST be unique in `ccf-typedef-message` or `ccf-typedef-and-value-message`.

 - `composite-type.cadence-type-id` MUST be unique in `ccf-typedef-message` or `ccf-typedef-and-value-message`.

-- `field-name` MUST be unique in `composite-type`.
+- `field-name` MUST be unique in `composite-type.fields`.

 - `type-ref.id` MUST refer to `composite-type.id`.